Venice is filled with incredible history, romance and hidden gems along its winding canals. Here are the best things to do in Venice.

 And the Pala d’Oro (5 euros) gives you access to the basilica’s Byzantine altar screen of gold, packed with precious stones including 1,300 pears and 300 sapphires.

-7. Cross the Rialto Bridge
+7. Rialto Bridge

 This famous decorative stone bridge was once the epicenter of all commercial activity in Venice.
 Merchants once bartered and traded goods along its steps.
 Today more than 20 boutiques span the bridge selling jewelry, Murano glass and (very overpriced) souvenirs.